milomg/reactively/Reactive-algorithms.md

 Ryan describes a related algorithm that powers Solid in his video announcing [Solid 1.5](https://youtu.be/jHDzGYHY2ew?t=5291).

 # Benchmarks

+Current reactivity benchmarks ([Solid](https://github.com/solidjs/solid/tree/main/packages/solid/bench), CellX, Maverick) are focused on creation time, and update time for a static graph.
+This doesn't tell us anything about how the chart performs for dynamic data.

+We've created a new and more flexible benchmark that allows library authors to create a graph with a given number of layers of nodes and connections between each node, with a certain fraction of the graph dynamically changing sources, and record both execution time and GC time.

+What we've discovered is that Reactively is generally the fastest (who would've guessed 😉), Solid has the most consistent performance, and Preact is surprisingly fast for deep graphs (although this also caught a performance cliff in the preact implementation that will hopefully be fixed soon).

 - Show chart
 - tool allows benchmarking various dependency graph configurations
   - vary size, interconnection density, number of dynamic nodes, number of nodes read
   - measure how many nodes are re-executed, time and gc time
 - For performance sensitive users of these frameworks:
   - all the frameworks are fast enough for moderate sized graphs (modulo some bugs)
     - 100s of re-executing elements, framework adds < 1ms
   - for more demanding uses, reactively is usually the fastest, solid is the most stable (but may over-execute), and preact/signal has a slight edge for very deep graphs.
     - expect this to change as the frameworks improve.
 - For developers of these frameworks